How to Choose Cat Food – Tips to Look Out For in 2025

 - Potatoes

-Dry kibble often has more carbs than wet or fresh food, so always check the label for carb amounts per serving.
+Dry kibble often has more carbs than wet or fresh food, so always make sure to check the label for carb amounts per serving.

 🐾 Make sure the label shows that the food meets AAFCO standards for balanced animal nutrition.

-There are many theories as to how much you should feed your cat per day.
-Some say you should only feed your cat in portions, while others suggest leaving food in the cat bowl throughout the day so that your cat can eat whenever they feel hungry.
+There are many theories to how much you should feed your cat each day on both ends of the extreme.
+Some say you should feed your cat in portions, while others suggest leaving food in the cat bowl so your cat can eat whenever they want to.

-We have noticed one thing that works best for our Kiki – and that is leaving food in the cat bowl so she can eat whenever she feels hungry.
+What we noticed with our Kiki is that leaving food in her cat bowl is best, as she’ll eat whenever she feels hungry.
 She never eats more than she needs to.

-However, this has its own drawback as the food is oxidized out in the open, so it’s best to leave smaller amounts and refill the bowls when they run low.
+However, there is one drawback as the food left out in the open is oxidized, so it’s best practice to serve smaller amounts and refill the bowls often when they run low.

 More importantly, though, you should be aware of the type of food you give to your cat.
 We’ll address this in the next section.